-Hookworms live in warm, moist climates around the world: in the U.S. as well as in Africa, Asia, the Americas, Australia, the Middle East, and Southern Europe.
+Hookworms live in warm, moist climates around the world: in the U.S., as well as in the rest of the Americas, Africa, Asia, Australia, the Middle East, and Southern Europe.
 They’re most likely to infect people living in places with poor sanitation or where human feces are used as fertilizer.

 Types of Hookworms

 There are a few different species of hookworm.
 The ones that infect people usually enter the skin as larvae, travel through the body, and attach to the small intestine.
 That’s where they live and grow into adult worms.
 One type of hookworm, however, can infect you if you eat or drink something that has its larvae.

 Other types of hookworms (including A. braziliense and A. caninum) mostly infect dogs and cats.
 But they can infect humans, too.
 They live in your skin and cause problems there.

 Symptoms of Hookworm Infections

 At first, you might have an itchy rash where the hookworms entered your skin.
 If the infection is mild, you may not have any other symptoms.
 But when it’s more severe, it can cause:

 Anemia may not cause any symptoms at first, but as it gets worse, you might have:

 - Extreme tiredness

 - Chest pain